tfgg/yournextmep/_candidates/eu2014/green/rupert-read.md

 person: rupert-read
 region: eastern
 party: green
-title: Eastern - Green Party - Rupert Read
+title: Rupert Read is running for MEP in Eastern for the Green Party
 incumbent: false
 ---